EU split on Western Balkans accession

 "It would be wrong if the Western Balkans did not belong to Europe and potentially Schengen [the EU's free-travel area]," Babis said.

-The appeals came after the German parliament, last Thursday, approved North Macedonia's entry into Nato but put off a decision on the EU talks until after its summer recess.
+The appeals came after the German parliament, last Thursday, approved North Macedonia's entry into Nato, but put off a decision on the EU talks until after its summer recess.

 France, Denmark, and the Netherlands already blocked the opening of the EU talks last year due to concerns on corruption, organised crime, and lack of rule of law.